George Sutherland-Leveson-Gower, 5th Duke of Sutherland

-Background
+Early life

-Sutherland was the eldest son of Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland, by Lady Millicent St Clair-Erskine, daughter of Robert St Clair-Erskine, 4th Earl of Rosslyn.
-He was born at Cliveden House, Buckinghamshire, in 1888 and was educated at Summer Fields School, Oxford, and Eton College.
+Sutherland was born at Cliveden House, Buckinghamshire, in 1888.
+He was the eldest son of Cromartie Sutherland-Leveson-Gower, 4th Duke of Sutherland, by Lady Millicent St Clair-Erskine, daughter of Robert St Clair-Erskine, 4th Earl of Rosslyn.

+He was educated at Summer Fields School, Oxford, and Eton College.

+Career

-Military and naval service
+Army and naval service

-Sutherland served in the regular army as a lieutenant in the Royal Scots Greys from 1909 to 1910, and later in the Territorial Force as a captain in the 5th battalion of the Seaforth Highlanders from 1910 to 1912.
-From 1914, he was Honorary Colonel of the same battalion.
+Sutherland initially served in the Lovat Scouts, a part-time yeomanry unit, and held the rank of second lieutenant in 1908.
+He then served in the regular British Army, transferring to the 2nd Dragoons (Royal Scots Greys) on 10 July 1909.
+After a year, he moved to part-time service in the Territorial Force, and was appointed a captain in the 5th Battalion of the Seaforth Highlanders on 1 September 1910.
+From 1914, he was honorary colonel of the same battalion.

 He later took a commission in the Royal Naval Reserve, with which he served in the First World War, rising to the rank of commander.
-In 1914, he commanded HMT Catania and served on the British Military Mission to Belgium from 1914–1915.
+In 1914, he commanded HMT Catania and served on the British Military Mission to Belgium from 1914 to 1915.
 From 1915 to 1917, he commanded the Motor Flotilla sailing between Egypt and the Adriatic Sea.
 He was awarded the Order of the Crown of Italy.

 Political career

 Sutherland succeeded his father in the dukedom in 1913 and took his seat in the House of Lords.
 The same year he was appointed Lord-Lieutenant of Sutherland (succeeding his father), a position he retained until 1944.
-He was Lord High Commissioner to the General Assembly of the Church of Scotland in 1921 and then served in the Conservative governments of Bonar Law and Stanley Baldwin as Under-Secretary of State for Air from 1922 to 1924, as Paymaster-General from 1925 to 1928, and as Under-Secretary of State for War from 1928 to 1929.
+He was Lord High Commissioner to the General Assembly of the Church of Scotland in 1921 and then served in the Conservative governments of Bonar Law and Stanley Baldwin as Under-Secretary of State for Air from 1922 to 1924, as Paymaster General from 1925 to 1928, and as Under-Secretary of State for War from 1928 to 1929.
 He was appointed a Knight of the Thistle in 1929.
 In 1936, he was sworn of the Privy Council and appointed Lord Steward of the Household, a post he held until 1937.
 In the latter year he bore the orb at the coronation of King George VI.

 Sutherland was the first Chairman of the British Film Institute, from 1933 to 1936, and remained its patron until his death.
 From 1958, the BFI awarded the Sutherland Trophy, named after him, to "the maker of the most original and imaginative film introduced at the National Film Theatre during the year".